ppbrown/fluxcd-public-demo/README.md

 The choice of which style to use may be driven by more than just "Do I like/dislike Helm charts?"
 Base Flux does not give you much in the way of hand-holding.
-It does not give you deep diagnostics on components that have been deployed (You are expected to use `kubectl`) However, if you have deployed helm under flux, you can then use things like
+It does not give you deep diagnostics on components that have been deployed (You are expected to use `kubectl` for that).
+However, if you have deployed helm under flux, you can then use things like

     helm status guestbook --show-resources